 As an itinerant performer who played mostly on street corners, in juke joints, and at Saturday night dances, Johnson had little commercial success or public recognition in his lifetime.

 He lived and died a very poor man.
+Very few pictures of him exist.

 Johnson’s records sold poorly during his lifetime.
 It was only after the reissue of his recordings in 1961 on the LP King of the Delta Blues Singers that his work reached a wider audience.